NexStandard/stride-docs-next/en/tutorials/csharpbeginner/index.md

 Note: These tutorials do not serve as an introduction to C# itself.
 While having some coding experience is helpful, it is not mandatory to get started with these tutorials.

-You can create the C# beginner tutorial project by starting the Stride launcher.
-Create a new project and select the template: **Tutorials** -> **C# beginner**.
+To create the C# beginner tutorial project:

+1. Start the Stride launcher
+1. Create a new project
+1. Select the template: Tutorials -> C# beginner

 Each scene is loaded as a child scene and demonstrates a sample script.

 ## Stride C# beginner YouTube tutorial series